Studying online (if an online offering is shown below)

 Description

 This unit is a continuation of the clinical disciplines that were introduced in 1st Semester in the DENT4212, DENT4213 and DENT4214 Fundamentals of Clinical Dentistry 2 Parts 1, 2 and 3 units.
-This unit will be taught in conjunction with the DENT4216 Fundamentals of Clinical Dentistry 3 Part 1 unit.
+This unit will be taught in conjunction with the DENT4216 Fundamentals of Clinical Dentistry 3 Part 1 unit and DENT4218 Fundamentals of Clinical Dentistry 3 Part 3.
 It builds on the fundamental knowledge whilst also including more advanced aspects of the clinical disciplines of Paediatric Dentistry and Orthodontics.
-Further clinical disciplines covering Oral Pathology, Oral Medicine and the management of patients with disabilities will be introduced.
+Further clinical disciplines covering Oral Pathology, Oral Medicine and Special Needs Dentistry will be introduced.
 Personal and professional development will continue throughout the Semester.

 Credit